PeterRusznak/hashnode/ckxixhw4n00uh60s106d7d3kk.md

 ## LDAP Authentication with Django -Part 1

-The sole purpose of this blog post is to consolidate my hard-earned knowledge of the LDAP- and Django configuration.
+The sole purpose of this blog post is to consolidate my hard-earned knowledge about LDAP- and Django configuration.

 I have been struggling recently because I have to to configure LDAP with Django.
 Let this post solidify what I have learned so far during this process.